 ‘I have come into the world as a light, so that no one who believes in me should stay in darkness.’
 John 12:46

 David had an eventful life.
 Sometimes he won a big victory and then he praised his God.
 Once king David sinned gravely and the prophet Nathan came to punish him.
-Nathan said to David: ‘Why did you despise the word of the Lord by doing what is evil in His eyes?’
+Nathan said to David, ‘Why did you despise the word of the Lord by doing what is evil in His eyes?’
 (2 Samuel 12:9).
 David acknowledged he had sinned.
-He said: ‘I have sinned against the Lord.’
-And Nathan could - by the command of God - tell David: ‘The Lord has taken away your sin.
+‘I have sinned against the Lord.’
+And Nathan could - by the command of God - tell David, ‘The Lord has taken away your sin.
 You are not going to die.’

 After that, David was allowed to lead a fruitful life for many more years.
 Not a prosperous life without troubles.
 One might say his life did not become a bouquet of roses.
 No, David had lots of troubles and struggles.
 But in all his struggles, David called upon His mighty God to help him reign his people.